– Making Mosaics –

 For more on pysanky and artisan Steve Saxe…

-The discounted price is $175 per person, $275 per couple.
-This includes overnight lodging, three full-course meals prepared by our own executive chef, all materials, and fees for our expert presenters… plus access to our beautiful facilities, trails, and outdoor meditation areas.
+The price is $195 per person (private room), $165 per person (shared room).
+This includes overnight lodging, three full-course meals prepared by our own chef, all materials, and fees for our expert presenters… plus access to our beautiful facilities, trails, and outdoor meditation areas.